sumit-kumar100/course-selling-org/README.md

 # Course_Website ( Anjali1196.pythonanywhere.com )
-This is a course selling website
+This is a course selling website ( check this at "Anjali1196.pythonanywhere.com" )

 1. In this website you can add courses and sell it online.
 2. There is no payment gateway implemented here you have to implement on your own side.  # Payment has been bypassed.